rule

 Text 3

-One should never at any time seek association with the ones untrue that are devoted to gratify their genitals and bellies since the follower of such people falls into the darkest pit, just like a blind man following a blind man.
+One should never at any time seek the company of materialists devoted to the gratification of their genitals and bellies, for they who follow such people will fall into the darkest pit, like a blind man following another one.

 Text 4